LBL215exe/KidiCFW/README.md

 We are a group of people trying to find exploits for a watch that we all remember from our childhood.

 # Is it finished?
-No, our team did find a userland exploit but not a kernel exploit
+Yes, our team did find a userland and a kernel exploit, the loader is just getting some final touches

 # Contributors:
 - tommyfart.dll